-- The prevailing wind conditions are (to be provided prior to final HASP Submission). - The location of the on-site Command Post will be provided prior to final HASP Submission.
+- The prevailing wind conditions are (to be provided prior to Final HASP Submission). - The location of the on-site Command Post is to be provided prior to Final HASP Submission.
 This location will be in the Support Zone and oriented upwind from the Work Zone.